The encryption model using a substitution-permutation network (SP-network)

 println( "Полученная строка: ", String( received_bytes ))

-The algorithm for creating round keys is organised as follows:
+The algorithm for creating round keys is organized as follows:

 Considerations for working with the model

-• the message and key are passed to the model cyclically and never terminate,
+- The message and key are passed to the model cyclically and never end.,

-• a complete cycle of one block is executed in one modelling cycle without any delay
+- a full cycle of work with one unit is performed in one simulation cycle without delay

-• so at the top level we do not work with vectors of bits, but with numbers UInt16, UInt32 etc.,
+- therefore, at the top level, we do not work with vectors of bits, but with numbers.

-• input message and round keys are fed into the model in blocks of 16 bits, all four S-blocks on each round take blocks of 4 bits as input, and P-blocks with vectors of 16 binary bits,
+UInt16,UInt32etc., - the input message and round keys are fed into the model in blocks of 16 bits, all four S-blocks at each round accept blocks of 4 bits as input, and P-blocks with vectors of 16 binary bits,

-• the permutation parameters within the S- and P-blocks are not taken from the codebook, but are generated by the operation shuffle with the specified seed,
+- the permutation parameters inside the S- and P-blocks are not taken from the codebook, but are generated by the operation

-• the message is transmitted to the algorithm in non-overlapping blocks, and the key blocks are generated by a window with one byte offset.
+shufflewith the specifiedseed. - the message is transmitted to the algorithm in non-overlapping blocks, and the key blocks are generated by a window with an offset of one byte.

 Conclusion

-We have created a model that allows us to study all the steps of encrypting a message using SP-network and make any changes to the architecture of this algorithm without diving into technical programming issues.
+We have created a model that allows us to study all the stages of message encryption using the SP network and make any changes to the architecture of this algorithm without diving into technical programming issues.